- Open Access

 In the other measurements, the type of model and the proportionality ratio with the elastographic phantom medium were altered.
 Measurements were progressively taken of the molds with greater response to pressure and changes in the area of observation where the phantom 049A CIRS was included.

-Comparison of the results for the Butterworth filter, signal inversion and the proposed median filter processing methods using the elastography phantom
+Comparison of the results obtained from the Butterworth filter, signal inversion, and the proposed median filter processing methods using the elastography phantom appear in Table 4.

 Many approaches have been used to estimate shear wave velocity, such as inversion of the second-order wave equation and inversion of the Helmholtz equation .
 Shear wave speed is estimated from the equation of motion for waves in media; these methods only use waves that are present in the tissue.
 Both approaches invoke second-order derivatives, which are difficult to estimate due to the low signal-to-noise ratio (SNR) which is inherent in the data .
 To overcome this limitation, time-of-flight (TOF) approaches based on estimates of shear wave velocity have been introduced .